 - Bus and ferry combo fare: $34 to $50 total, sold as one ticket

-- No combined flight + ferry ticket sold: DIY booking required for the fast options
+- No combined flight and ferry ticket sold: you book the fast options yourself

 The Krabi gateway is the fastest path from Bangkok to Phi Phi for travelers without a Phuket loyalty preference.
 The 1 hour 25 minute flight to Krabi airport (KBV) lands closer to the ferry pier than the equivalent flight to Phuket (HKT).
 The total saves about 60 minutes against the Phuket route.